Kent27/docs-emobiq/document/client/011-how-pricing-works-in-emobiq-ai/how-pricing-works-in-emobiq-ai.md

 Our pricing structure is designed to be transparent and flexible.
 The cost of your project is primarily determined by two key factors:

 - **Application Size (Number of Pages)**: The complexity and scope of your application impact the number of pages required.
 If a specific page count isn’t provided in the prompt, it will be automatically determined by AI.
-- **AI Engine (Number of Revisions)**: You can select from four AI engines, each offering a different number of revisions, which determines the refinements applied.

 Remember, not all allocated budget here will be used in one go.
-It adjusts based on your application size and AI Engine you choose, ensuring efficient resource management.
+It adjusts based on your application size, ensuring efficient resource management.

 ## Defining Your Application Size